KauzClay/docs-tap/services-toolkit/how-to-guides/dynamic-provisioning-rds.hbs.md

 Before you configure dynamic provisioning, you must have:

 - Access to a Tanzu Application Platform cluster v1.6.1 or later.
-- The Tanzu services CLI plug-in v0.7.0 or later.
+- The Tanzu Services CLI plug-in v0.7.0 or later.
 - Access to AWS.

 ## <a id="config-dynamic-provisioning"></a> Configure dynamic provisioning